-Even though this may be considered an old-fashioned refreshment since 1889 before sodas were readily available it is still worth serving today.
-I hope you venture out and give this drink a try or if it’s been a while since you’ve tasted it you’ll soon stir up a pitcher or even scrape a frozen block of it to enjoy during this busy spring time or anytime.
+I hope you venture out and give this drink a try, or if it’s been a while since you’ve tasted it, you’ll soon stir up a pitcher or even scrape a frozen block of it to enjoy.Print

 2 quarts water